Approximate Optimality of Linear Contracts Under Uncertainty: Near-Optimality of Linear Contracts

-For example, when the principal-agent instance satisfies the $(3\underline{c},\frac{2}{3})$-small-tail assumption, i.e., the welfare contribution from types at most triple of the lowest type does not exceed one third of the optimal welfare, the revenue of the optimal linear contract is at least $\frac{1}{9}$ of the optimal welfare if the type distribution has non-increasing density.
-Moreover, in the special case of $\underline{c}=0$, the assumption of $(0,1)$-small-tail is satisfied for \emph{all} distributions.
+For example, when the principal-agent instance has $(3\underline{c},\frac{2}{3})$-thin-tail, i.e., the welfare contribution from types at most triple of the lowest type does not exceed one third of the optimal welfare, the revenue of the optimal linear contract is at least $\frac{1}{9}$ of the optimal welfare if the type distribution has non-increasing density.
+Moreover, in the special case of $\underline{c}=0$, $(0,1)$-thin-tail is satisfied for \emph{all} principal-agent instances.
 Therefore, a linear contract achieves a $4$-approximation to the optimal welfare for distributions with non-increasing densities supported on $[0,\infty)$.
 The example with $\underline{c}=0$ is special because even if the types are concentrated around low values, the principal can incentivize the agent to exert high effort with almost zero payments, leading to revenue close to the optimal welfare.